Allyl acetate: Preparation

-This method is advantageous because propene is inexpensive and "green."
+This method is advantageous because propene is inexpensive and a green chemical.
 Allyl alcohol is also produced primarily from allyl chloride, but production via the hydrolysis of allyl acetate route avoids the use of chlorine, and so is increasing in use.

 Vinyl acetate is produced similarly, using ethylene in place of propene.
 These reactions are examples of acetoxylation.
 The palladium center is then re-oxidized by the O2 present.
 The mechanism for the acetoxylation follows a similar pathway, with propene forming a π-allyl bond on the palladium.

 Reactions and applications

 Allyl acetate can be hydrolyzed to allyl alcohol: